satwik-kun/Subscription-Tier-Optimization-Engine/README.md

-# Subscription-Tier-Optimization-Engine

-# ⚡ InsightEdge - Feature Intelligence Dashboard
+# ⚡ Subscription Tier Optimization Engine

 A comprehensive subscription management and analytics platform built with **Streamlit**, **MySQL**, and **Plotly** for real-time feature usage insights, user engagement tracking, and intelligent upgrade recommendations.